Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-S2_Ni6CmTFI.md

 ### Transcript

-> take saddles when that's that's a really good question oh man yeah the tick saddle we should add it as a uh that's an easter egg or something store item oh that's pretty good yeah
+> take saddles when that's that's a really good question oh man yeah the tick saddle we should add it as a, that's an easter egg or something store item oh that's pretty good yeah